DOC'S BOOKS &ARTICLES

 #595- Doc-built side by side 20 bore double flintlock smoothbore rifle, barrels tapered octagon to round, low rifle sights, side by side flintlocks, double trigger, rear trigger actuates left lock, front trigger does the right lock, lock panels tapered to the rear with inset locks for excellent grip conformation, double keys surrounded by silver ovals, barrels regulated for stout loads with patched round ball, can shoot shot loads as well.
 POR

 #611- J S Pauley traditional inline pistol by DOC.
 Pauley invented the in-line percussion action just 4 years after Forsyth invented the percussion system.
 This gun is based on the White inline action in 50 cal with a swamped barrel in 1-24 twist rifling for patched round ball or bullet.
 Brass furniture, Doc designed side lock safety mounted where the frizzen used to be, second safety on the hammer handle itself (rotates up into a lock notch, false hammer cocks the inline hammer.
 AAAA maple full-stock.
 Front sight is a blade, rear sight is screw adjustable for elevation.
 Marked Pauley-London' on lock plate.
 Uses a #11 cap.
-POR
+SOLD

 There are three English style ferrules for the ramrod, the trigger guard is also very English.
 The barrel is 8 inches long, swamped in 504 caliber with 1-20 twist, just right for patched round ball in a pistol.